Coroner identifies victim of Monday night shooting

 The victim was identified as 32-year-old David Chambers III.

-The Baton Rouge Police Department responded to the intersection of North 23rd and Birch Streets around 6 p.m..
+The Baton Rouge Police Department responded to the intersection of North 23rd and Birch streets around 6 p.m..
 Chambers was found dead from his injuries when officers came to investigate.

 Trending News